geonetwork/doc/en/user-guide/harvesting/index.rst

 Harvesting
 ##########

 Data discovery gets more interesting once multiple catalogs and services share there resources.

-Harvesting is the process of ingesting metadata from remote sources and storing it locally in GeoNetwork for fast searching via Lucene.
-It is a scheduled process, so it is not a single import, local and remote metadata are kept aligned.
+Harvesting is the process of ingesting metadata from remote sources and storing it locally in the catalog for fast searching.
+It is a scheduled process, so local copy and remote metadata are kept aligned.

 The following sources can be harvested: